Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 • Security.

-In Microsoft Teams, you can have longer meetings and enjoy more reasonable storage options and advanced security.
+With Microsoft Teams, you can have longer meetings and enjoy more reasonable storage options and advanced security.
+However, if you want to have an AI assistant, you’ll have to pay extra.

-Zoom, on the other hand, offers an excellent video conferencing experience for both individuals and teams.
+Zoom, on the other hand, offers an excellent video conferencing experience for both individuals and teams and includes their AI features with each paid plan.

 Here’s a detailed Zoom vs Microsoft Teams comparison chart that will give you quick insight into the apps’ main features.